MileHacker Logo

 • Ingredients include seafood (prawns, crabs, fish, oysters, clams), rice, mushrooms, bamboo shoots, various vegetables, peanuts, ginger, garlic, and shallots.

-• Tastes are characterized by a balance of sweet, sour, salty, and umami.
+• Flavor profiles are identified by a balance of sweet, sour, salty, and umami.
 It is less spicy than some other Chinese cuisines.

 • Within Putian, a strong focus on seafood-centric dishes exists owing to its coastal location, especially in Xiuyu District and Meizhou Island.